-Button used for displaying and setting instrument panel parameters.
-It has two positions, $A \ \blacksquare \ and B \ \blacksquare \ \blacksquare \$.
-12) High beam headlight FLASH button (fig. 5).
-The button that normally has the high beam flasher function can be used for the LAP and USB DAO functions.
+Switch used for displaying and setting instrument panel parameters.
+It has two positions, A "A" and B " Ψ ".
+12) HIGH BEAM HEADLIGHT FLASHER SWITCH (fig. 5).
+The high beam headlight flasher switch is also used for the LAP and DDA data aquisition functions.

-I CD - Main functions
+LCD - Main functions